 Generally sunny despite a few afternoon clouds.
-High around 35F.
+High 57F.
 Winds SSW at 5 to 10 mph.

-Snow during the morning will give way to lingering snow showers during the afternoon.
-High 37F.
+Snow during the morning will change to rain showers during the afternoon.
+Thunder possible.
+High around 40F.
 Winds SSW at 10 to 15 mph.
-Chance of snow 70%.
-Snow accumulating 1 to 3 inches.
+Chance of rain 70%.
+Snowfall around one inch.

 Pagosa Springs is located in the “Colorado Sunbelt” just 35 miles north of the New Mexico border, nestled at 7,000 feet on the Western Slope of the Continental Divide.
 This combination of high desert plateau and dramatic Rocky Mountains to the north and east creates an unusually mild climate, compared with much of the surrounding Southwest.
 The area is favored with some 300 days of sun each year, as well as four distinct, dramatic seasons…

 Powdery snow, clear sunny days and crisp cold nights are a trademark of winters in Pagosa Springs.
 Our local ski resort, Wolf Creek Ski Area, regularly receives over 450 inches of natural snowfall, more snow that any other resort in the state.
 In downtown Pagosa, however, average snowfall is only 62 inches.
 Downtown streets are nearly always free of snow due to the warm daytime temperatures, which average in the high 40’s.
 Nighttime temperatures can drop dramatically, but rarely go below the 20’s.

 The hills are alive with the first growth of the season, and the local rivers are rushing and full, much to the delight of river rafters and kayakers.
 Days are warm and clear, the nights cool; the thawing process elicits the phrase, “Mud Season.”
 The mountains are still snow-covered, with spring skiing typically available until mid-April.